-NASFAA U will offer two in-person courses during the 2019 National Conference: Satisfactory Academic Progress and Administrative Capability.
-Those who attend one of the two pre-conference NASFAA U sessions will receive a test voucher at the end of the training session.
-Attendance is a requirement for exam access.
+NASFAA U will offer two in-person courses during NASFAA 2020: Professional Judgment and Consumer Information.
+Those who attend a pre-conference NASFAA U session will receive one test voucher at the end of the training session.